 While plastic containers and bags are all the rage nowadays, they also contain phthalates and should be eliminated from your home, if possible.
-An easy change you can make is to switch out your plastic containers for glass ones, so you’ll still have a great way to store your food while reducing your exposure to phthalates.
+An easy change you can make is to, so you’ll still have a great way to store your food while reducing your exposure to phthalates.

 - Buy an Air Purifier

 An air purifier is a better option than using fragrance sprays to keep your home smelling fresh and clean.
 Air purifiers keep the air in your home clean by removing harmful allergens and bacteria.
 By doing so, they also help your HVAC system by ensuring it operates at its most efficient level.
 So, with an air purifier, you’ll be reducing your exposure to phthalates while potentially reducing your monthly utility costs.